 Attorney for Gravity Knives Arrests in Queens, NY

 Were you arrested or issued a Desk Appearance Ticket (DAT) for allegedly possessing a gravity knife in New York City?
 Do not say anything to authorities until you have legal counsel.
-Law Office of Rochelle S. Berliner can fight to possibly get your criminal charges reduced or dismissed.
+Law Office can fight to possibly get your criminal charges reduced or dismissed.

 Rochelle S. Berliner is an experienced criminal defense lawyer in Queens who represents individuals accused of weapons crimes in Queens, Brooklyn, Manhattan, the Bronx, and many surrounding areas of New York City.
-Call Law Office of Rochelle S. Berliner today to have our attorney provide an honest and thorough evaluation of your case during a free, confidential consultation.
+Call Law Office today to have our attorney provide an honest and thorough evaluation of your case during a free, confidential consultation.

 Overview of Gravity Knives Crimes in New York